serlo/frontend/src/serlo-editor/plugins/text/README.md

 This approach allows to simply pass an array of desired formatting options (as `formattingOptions` property of the `config` argument) when creating a Text plugin instance, thus making the formatting options easily configurable for the user of Text plugin.

-### Suggestions (`serlo-editor`/`edtr-io` plugins)
+### Suggestions (`serlo-editor` plugins)

-In order to easily transform a Text plugin into another `serlo-editor`/`edtr-io` plugin, the user can simply type `/` into an empty Text plugin, and they will be presented with a list of suggestions.
+In order to easily transform a Text plugin into another `serlo-editor` plugin, the user can simply type `/` into an empty Text plugin, and they will be presented with a list of suggestions.
 A hook approach was used to make the suggestions easily configurable.

 The `useSuggestions` hook receives: